Sharper bounds and structural results for minimally nonlinear 0-1 matrices: Structural results

-\begin{lemma} If a minimally non-linear matrix $M$ has four ones in bottom row, then they are in columns $x,x+1,y,y+1$ and $y>x+2$.
+\begin{lemma} If a minimally nonlinear matrix $M$ has four ones in the bottom row, then they are in columns $x,x+1,y,y+1$ with $y>x+2$.
 Moreover the top row of $M$ has either one or two ones, and they lie in columns $[x+2,y-1]$.
-If the top row has two ones, then they are adjacent to each other. \end{lemma} \begin{proof} Similar to argument in the proof of Lemma~\ref{lemma:no_five_ones}, no three ones in bottom row of $M$ can be mutually non-adjacent.
+If the top row has two ones, then they are adjacent to each other. \end{lemma} \begin{proof} By the same argument as in the proof of Lemma~\ref{lemma:no_five_ones}, no three ones in the bottom row of $M$ can be mutually non-adjacent.
 So the first one is adjacent to the second, and the third is adjacent to the fourth.
-If $y=x+2$, i.e. all four are adjacent, then by Lemma~\ref{lemma:two_and_one} we have $M_{1,x+1}=M_{1,y}=1$ and $M$ contains $R$.\\
+If $y=x+2$, i.e. all four are adjacent, then by Lemma~\ref{lemma:two_and_one} we have $M_{1,x+1}=M_{1,y}=1$ and $M$ contains $R$.

-If not all four are adjacent, i.e. $y>x+2$, then $M_{1,[x+2,y-1]}$ has an one and $M_{1,[1,x+1]}=M_{1, [y,w]}=0$, i.e. all the ones in top row are in columns $[x+2,y-1]$.
-If any two of these ones are not adjacent, then by Lemma~\ref{lemma:two_and_one} a column between them has one at the bottom, contradiction. \end{proof}
+If not all four are adjacent, i.e. $y>x+2$, then all the ones in the top row are in columns $[x+2,y-1]$, or else $M$ would contain $S_1$, $Q_1$, or their transformations.
+If any two of these ones are not adjacent, then by Lemma~\ref{lemma:two_and_one} a column between them has one at the bottom, a contradiction. \end{proof}

-\begin{lemma} If a minimally non-linear matrix $M$ has exactly three ones in bottom row, then either (1) they are in three consecutive columns and top row only has an one in the middle column, or (2) two columns of them are adjacent, and top row only has one or two adjacent ones in columns strictly between these two sets of columns. \end{lemma} \begin{proof} At least two of the three ones in bottom row are adjacent, otherwise we have three mutually non-adjacent ones.
-If these columns are numbered $x,x+1,x+2$, then by Lemma~\ref{lemma:two_and_one}, $M_{1,x+1}=1$ and to avoid $R$ and $Q_1$ top row has no other one.\\
+\begin{lemma} If a minimally nonlinear matrix $M$ has exactly three ones in the bottom row, then either (1) they are in three consecutive columns and the top row only has a one in the middle column, or (2) two columns of them are adjacent, and the top row only has one or two adjacent ones in columns strictly between the two sets of columns. \end{lemma} \begin{proof} At least two of the three ones in the bottom row are adjacent, otherwise we would have three mutually non-adjacent ones.
+If the columns containing these ones are consecutive and numbered $x,x+1,x+2$, then by Lemma~\ref{lemma:two_and_one}, $M_{1,x+1}=1$ and the top row has no other one, or else $M$ would contain $R$, $Q_1$, or its transformation.

 If only two of these columns are adjacent, say $x,x+1,y$ with $y>x+2$.
-Then the result and argument are similar to that of Lemma~\ref{lemma:four_ones}. \end{proof}
+Then the result follows from the same argument as in the proof of Lemma~\ref{lemma:four_ones}. \end{proof}

-Combining the preceding results, we are able to find all possibilities for the relative positions of the ones in the top and bottom rows of a minimally non-linear 0-1 matrix.
-The next lemma is for cases when the bottom row has two ones, and the following theorem includes all possible cases.
+Combining the preceding results, we are able to find all possibilities for the relative positions of the ones in the top and bottom rows of a minimally nonlinear 0-1 matrix.

-\begin{lemma} If the bottom row of a minimally non-linear matrix has exactly two ones, then their positions relative to the ones in top row is one of below or its rotation or reflection, where no extra columns are allowed between any adjacent ones in the same row.